 Related Article: SMART on FHIR Guide to Healthcare App Development

 Please note we’re only scratching the surface here.
 Get in touch and share your Epic EHR setup to get more clarity about integrating a custom mobile app with your electronic healthcare records system.

 Let’s Build a Health App Integrated with Epic EHR

-Even though Epic does not provide official support outside of posted documentation, there’s a clear advantage to using the platform for building innovative light-weight apps.
-Besides, we can help you navigate around any potential roadblocks, and there’s also a Google Group that sheds some light on the EHR integration using the Epic USCDI API.
+Even though it does not provide official support outside of posted documentation, there’s a clear advantage to using the platform for building innovative lightweight apps.
+Besides, we can help you navigate around any potential roadblocks or questions around data and device integration, and there’s also a Google Group that sheds some light on the EHR integration using the Epic USCDI API.

-We’ll also educate you on other nuances of implementing such EHR/EMR integration projects, e.g., on the patient search feature.
+We’ll also educate you on other nuances of implementing such EPIC EMR integration (or EPIC EHR integration) projects, e.g., on the patient search feature, or any questions around existing API documentation you’re referring to.
 It is essential to test the parameters used in the patient search API calls to ensure that we are maximizing positive data returns.

 - Healthcare App Development: Everything you need to know

 - Healthcare Mobile App Design Guide